Azure-Samples/azure-intelligent-edge-patterns/rras-vnet-vpntunnel/README.md

 - The combination of Resource Group and vmName must be less than 15 characters.
 Eg 'Resourcegr-RRAS'
 - This template is using BYOL Windows License
 - When deleting the resource group, currently on (1907) you have to manually detach the NSG's from the tunnel subnet to ensure the delete resource group completes
-- This template is using a DS3v2 vm.
+- This template is using a DS3v2 vm as default there other options but you many want to change the allowed values.
 The RRAS service installs and run Windows internal SQL Server.
 This can cause memory issues if your VM size is too small.
 Validate performance before reducing the VM size.
 - This is not a highly avaliable solution.
 If you require a more HA style solution you can add a second VM, you would have to manually Change the route in the route table to the internal IP of the secondary interface.
 You would also need to configure the mutliple Tunnels to cross connect.

 ## Optionial